nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 ## Exercise
-Let's download [this folder]() and change App.js to functional component.
+1. Let's download [this folder](https://hychalknotes.s3.amazonaws.com/learning-hooks.zip)2.
 Make sure to run `npm install` and then `npm start` to open the site in your browser.
+3. Change App.js file to functional component using `useState` and `useEffect`.

 ## Next Steps